 Composing with the Drummophone

 Pitch and rhythm dominated Western musical notation and composers found that it’s easier to create cognitive hierarchies in frequencies and time.
 Starting with the idea that the dynamic transition from one note to another with the Drummophone is not logically divisible (yet), just as a nuance of a colour from light to dark is not divisible, the final result will be the definition of rules and possibilities within the compositional aspect.
+Meanwhile, I wil continue to use the Drummophone as the main sound source for my compositions.

 Listening player and playing listener